0xpolarzero/chainlink-fall-2022-hackathon/README.md

 <img width="2056" alt="image" src="./resources/asset/usepromise-home.png">

+## What is promise?

+Promise is a blockchain service for founders, creators and regular users.
+The end purpose is to **improve trust in our digital relationships** and make founders more accountable for their promises.
+It is both a way for gathering information about a team and their project, and for them to make a genuine commitment that cannot be altered.

+This tool cannot enforce compliance with an objective or a commitment.
+But, one can imagine that such a process, if it became usual, could provide a much appreciated transparency and permanence in the _Web3_ ecosystem, and more extensively in projects that involve significant investments.

+In everything gravitating around blockchain, among other things, Twitter has become a corporate medium, used for business and marketing.
+A Twitter account, as well as an Ethereum address, can be crucial to the reputation of a person, a brand, a community, a product or a service.

+By **putting them at stake in a promise**, in a transparent and verifiable process, **it might provide a lucid picture, and an uncensorable record, of the reliability of a person or a group** - or at least, **of their willingness to be held accountable for their actions**.

+## Quick note

 This project is the product of a month of intense work, research, learning and struggle, as part of the Chainlink Fall 2022 Hackathon.

 Many thanks to Chainlink for this timely opportunity - the hackathon started the day I finished Patrick Collins 32h course on Full-Stack Blockchain Development, and I was able to put all my new knowledge to good use.